|The Purpose Filled Life|

 By Dan Vis

 Many of us recognize the need for more of the Spirit's power in our life.
 But we don't always know how to go about getting that power.
 I believe one key is understanding the close connection between a life of purpose and a life of power.
-That is, to enjoy more power, you simply need to cultivate a deeper sense of purpose.
+That is, to enjoy more power, it's important to cultivate a deeper sense of purpose.

 And there's no better time to think about your purpose in life than in the weeks leading up to a fresh new year.